Madsemilf/Main-project/README.md

 Project includes a slideshow, a quiz and a to-do list, and is implemented using HTML, CSS and JavaScript.
 Figma prototype is also included.

-Here is a link to the project repository: https://github.com/Madsemilf/Main-project.git

 Quiz needs some patching..